 *Note: If you need immediate help from pastoral staff, please call or text the Pastoral Care Hotline at 720.330.8700.

 Kaci Guilford is a Licensed Professional Counselor who graduated from Regis University with a Master’s in Counseling.
 Kaci enjoys using her personal and professional experience to help clients facilitate change and growth in their lives.
 She enjoys working with individuals and couples who want to explore their relational concerns, depression and anxiety, addictive behaviors, communication styles, self-identity and life-transition issues.
 She is especially compassionate towards women who are wrestling with disordered eating, body image concerns, and the feelings that typically accompany these struggles.
 Kaci is a trained EMDR clinician and a certified administrator of the Prepare/Enrich couples assessment tool.
 She believes counseling is a collaborative, relational process: the work done together as counselor/client is unique, and is built on trust, respect, and honest communication.
 Kaci is dedicated and committed to helping her clients realize that their lives can be their own, and walking them through the sometimes scary, and painful, process of change.

 Jason Bell is a Licensed Professional Counselor with a Master of Arts in Clinical Mental Health Counseling from Denver Seminary.
 Jason’s training and experience include individual, couple, and group counseling for adolescents and adults who struggle with a variety of concerns ranging from chronic acute mental illness to developmental challenges, life transitions, grief, career struggles, existential crises, and relationship problems.
 Jason is passionate about providing a safe haven in therapy, where clients can gain insight and develop solutions as they work through their struggles without fear of judgment.
-Jason also serves as the Southeast Christian Counseling Center Manager and Counseling Groups Director.
+Jason also serves as the Counseling Center Executive Director.